-Budget Committee - The Budget Committee consists of the members of the City Council and six (6) citizens-at-large.
+Budget Committee - The Budget Committee consists of the members of the City Council and six (6) citizens-at-large (must reside within City limits and be a registered voter).
 The Mayor is not a member of this Committee.
 Members serve three (3) year terms.
 Citizens-at-large are appointed and confirmed by the City Council.
 The Mayor may vote only when necessary to break a tie on an appointment.

-Canby Public Library Board - The Library Board consists of five (5) members.
-Not less than three members shall be residents of the City.
+Canby Public Library Board - The Library Board consists of seven (7) voting members, plus a non-voting high school student member who resides within the Canby School District Boundary.
+In accordance with the IGA, the city shall provide fair representation of unincorporated residents equal to the share of unincorporated patrons served by the Canby Public Library.
+Therefore, two of the 7 voting members must reside outside the Canby city limits.
+The other 5 members shall be residents of the city.
 Members serve four (4) year terms.
+Members are limited to two consecutive terms.
 Members are appointed by City Council upon recommendation by the Board Chairperson and assigned Council Liaison.
 The Mayor may vote only when necessary to break a tie.